-Interest expense incurred for the long-term debts in 2020 amounted to ₱41.77 million (see Note 14).
+Interest expense incurred for the long-term debts in 2021 and 2020 amounted to ₱101.69 million and ₱41.77 million, respectively (see Note 14).

 Under the term loan agreement with CBC, the Parent Company pledged its shares over CCDC II amounting to ₱1,900.00 million (see Note 9).
-The Pledged Shares include the following:
+The pledged shares include the following:

-- The Acquisition Shares, including the Directors' Shares, and the After Acquired Shares and all the rights, title and interest of any kind or character therein, together with all accessory contracts in relation thereto; - all rights, benefits, dividends, loss proceeds, indemnities, insurance payments, and other payments received by or due to the Security Grantor in lieu of, or inherent to, or in connection with, the Pledged Shares; and - all Property of every nature and description whether now owned or hereafter acquired as proceeds for, in exchange for, in substitution of, or replacement of any of the Pledged Shares.
+- The pledged shares, including the Directors' Shares, and the After Acquired Shares and all the rights, title and interest of any kind or character therein, together with all accessory contracts in relation thereto; - all rights, benefits, dividends, loss proceeds, indemnities, insurance payments, and other payments received by or due to the Security Grantor in lieu of, or inherent to, or in connection with, the Pledged Shares; and all property of every nature and description whether now owned or hereafter acquired as proceeds for, in exchange for, in substitution of, or replacement of any of the Pledged Shares.

 The loan agreement contains some or all of the following restrictions: maintenance of debt service ratio, debt to equity ratio and current ratio of 1.2x, 2.0x and 1.5x, respectively.
-These restrictions and requirements were complied with by the Parent Company as of December 31, 2020.
+These restrictions and requirements were complied with by the Parent Company as of December 31, 2021 and 2020.